Mayur-Mhatre/PRODIGY_WD_02/README.md

-# Interactive Stopwatch Web Application ⏱️
+# PRODIGY_WD_02

-Welcome to **PRODIGY_WD_02**, a dynamic and interactive stopwatch web application designed for precise time management and user-friendly interaction.
+Welcome to **Interactive Stopwatch Web Application ⏱️**, a dynamic and interactive stopwatch web application designed for precise time management and user-friendly interaction.
 This project is built using HTML, CSS, and JavaScript, offering a seamless experience for users who need to track time with accuracy and simplicity.

 ## 🌟 Project Overview